-Clinical milestones are not requirements of ACVIM, but may be requirements or recommendations of a specialty (Cardiology - LAIM - Neurology - Oncology - SAIM).
-An RTP, RA, and a resident should use clinical milestones as guides to gauge clinical competencies and resident progress through the arc of the training program.
+Clinical milestones are not requirements of ACVIM, rather they are recommendations of a specialty (Cardiology - LAIM - Neurology - Oncology - SAIM), which provide guidelines for both candidates and mentors.
+An RTP, RA, and a resident should use these clinical milestones as guides to gauge clinical competencies and resident progress through the arc of the training program.
 The RTP can use each specialty's clinical milestones to identify a resident's strengths and weaknesses, and areas where the resident can improve.

 The RTP can also use them to decide whether to give a resident earlier leadership opportunities or privileges, whether it is appropriate to provide remediation to the resident, or whether it is necessary to dismiss the resident.